 - Calibrate the gain between units under test using a tone generator (or other source with a known output level) plugged into a mic input.
 Adjust the gain for the same level out of the headphones.
 Doing this makes sure you have the same amount of total gain through both preamps.

 - Plug in a 150 ohm resistor across pin-2 and pin-3 of the XLR connector.
-This emulates a microphone, but without the acoustical output of a microphone.
+This emulates a microphone, but without the acoustic output of a microphone.
 Alternatively, a dynamic microphone with an on/off switch will accomplish the same.

 - Now listen to the difference between the units.